kaikayy/Tomb-of-Anrufbeantworter/Session Notes/Session 97.md

 - Perception: 14
 - The voice says "The truth of her death."
 - turns to the ominous voice
 - _The walls shift to show a familiar looking room.
 You see the banquet hall of your father's mansion.
-In the Room with you are your father, mutiple servants and your mother who looks just as pale as she did before she died from sickness.
+In the Room with you are your father, multiple servants and your mother who looks just as pale as she did before she died from sickness.
 Your parents are eating dinner until suddenly, your mother drops her cutlery and begins to cough.
 She falls to the floor, but neither your father nor his servants even attempt to help her.
 Eventually the coughing stops and your mother lays lifeless on the floor.
 Your father calmly wipes his mouth with a napkin and begins to speak: "Finally.
 Prepare the funeral, tell everyone that my 'dear' wife has died due to illness.
-Once the funeral is over throw that boy Delvyn to the streets.
+Once the funeral is over throw that boy Delwyn to the streets.
 I was hoping that with Sylvie's connection to Shar, he would have developed some kind of special magical powers, but he has been nothing but a disappointment.
 Once you are done with that, give the same treatment to the rest of my family.
 I have no more need for them to appeal to the other noble families." an undead severed hand, holding an eyeball begins to crawl onto the table.
 Your father looks to it: "Withers, My followers and I will soon depart for Chult to witness the beginning of the end of this wretched world.
 Prepare for our arrival."
 The hands palm turns to your father, revealing a mouth that begins to speak: "As you wish master Dawnsong, the devourer bring an end to all life!"
 The illusion of your former home fades and you find yourself standing in the center of the maze._
 - "Why do you have a connection to Shar?
 What happened to you?
 What else do I not know?"
 - S: "I was an orphan, abused and beaten everyday.
 I see the weight of my words now."
 - "What does Dad have to do with this?"